 History of Art Advising

-A minor in History of Art is developed in consultation with an department advisor in History of Art.
-Appointments are scheduled through the departmental website: www.lsa.umich.edu/histart/undergraduate/academicadvising.
+A major or minor in the History of Art is developed in consultation with a History of Art advisor.
+Appointments are scheduled through the departmental website:

 The Helicon Review is an annually published, student run, scholarly journal showcasing exceptional undergraduate work.
 All essays and theses written for a history of art class during a student's undergraduate career are eligible for submission.
 Students need not be art history majors or students of LSA to apply.
 Contact: email@example.com